SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Teletalite.md

 reason: 0
 intuition: 0
 presence: 0
-traits:
-  - name: Loyalty Collar
-    effects:
-      - effect: When the teletalite is reduced to 0 Stamina, their loyalty collar explodes, dealing 1d6 damage to each adjacent enemy and object.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Corrupted Ash Daggers
+    name: Corrupted Ash Daggers
     icon: ⚔️
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Ranged
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1 or ranged 10
     target: One creature or object
     effects:
       - roll: Power Roll + 2
-        t1: 4 damage; slide 1
+        tier1: 4 damage; slide 1
-        t2: 6 damage; slide 2
+        tier2: 6 damage; slide 2
-        t3: 7 damage; slide 3
+        tier3: 7 damage; slide 3
+      - name: Effect
-      - effect: The teletalite gains an edge on this ability if any ally is adjacent to the target.
+        effect: The teletalite gains an edge on this ability if any ally is adjacent to the target.
-        name: Effect
+      - cost: 1 Malice
-      - effect: The teletalite teleports the target 3 squares before sliding them.
+        effect: The teletalite teleports the target 3 squares before sliding them.
-        cost: 1 Malice
+  - type: feature
+    feature_type: ability
-  - name: Posthumous Promotion
+    name: Posthumous Promotion
     icon: 🏹
     keywords:
       - Magic
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 10
     target: One war dog
     effects:
+      - name: Effect
-      - effect: If the target has a loyalty collar, they are reduced to 0 Stamina.
+        effect: If the target has a loyalty collar, they are reduced to 0 Stamina.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Corrupted Ash Teleport
+    name: Corrupted Ash Teleport
     icon: 👤
     cost: 1 Malice
     keywords:
       - Magic
-    type: Maneuver
+    usage: Maneuver
     distance: Self
     target: Self
     effects:
+      - name: Effect
-      - effect: The teletalite can teleport up to 5 squares and gains an edge on strikes until the end of their turn.
+        effect: The teletalite can teleport up to 5 squares and gains an edge on strikes until the end of their turn.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Loyalty Collar
+    icon: ⭐️
+    effects:
+      - effect: When the teletalite is reduced to 0 Stamina, their loyalty collar explodes, dealing 1d6 damage to each adjacent enemy and object.
 ~~~